Explore health content from A to Z.

 Before treatment.
 You may be given hormone therapy to shrink the prostate.
 Ultrasound or a CT scan is then used to map the size and shape of the prostate.

 During treatment.
 You are given anesthesia to keep you free from pain during the procedure.
-Needles are then inserted behind the scrotum.
-These needles are used to implant the seeds.
-The procedure takes about 1-2 hours.
+The procedure takes about 1 to 2 hours.

 After treatment.
-Soon after treatment, you can resume normal activities.
-Your healthcare team will help you to manage any side effects.
-With permanent seeds, you may need to restrict contact with young children and pregnant women for a period of time.
+Soon after treatment, or discharge from the hospital, you can resume normal activities.
+Your health care team will help you to manage any side effects.
+With permanent seeds (LDR), you may need to restrict contact with young children and pregnant women for a period of time.
 Discuss these precautions with your healthcare team.

 Frequent urination, possibly with a burning feeling